Cuillerethedj/BandMates/README.md

 ## Description
 A virtual social space for musicians to meet other musicians based on needs,prefernces and a love for music!
+A web application that allows a user to create an account, sign in and create post in a community of other musicians

 ## Github Link
 https://github.com/glenhood/BandMates